2019 USGA & GCNJ

 In conjunction with our Rules Committee, Rob Mieczkowski and John Tricker,

-for 2018 and forward.
-These Rules go along with the previous "local" rules
+we have updated the Rules and GCNJ Rules.
+These Rules go along with the

 Rob and John are the decision makers on Rulings.
 If you have an inquiry or